 (iii) He consoled her.

-2. Choose the option that is not correct.
+(iv) He made fun of her. - Choose the option that is not correct.

 (i) Baba was a senior official in the Indian Railway Service.